djerik/wavinsentio-ha/README.md

 - Second step will ask you to choose the location (controller) you want to add

 It will automatically add all the thermostats to your Home Assistant installation and show each one as thermostats in the standard lovelace thermostat UI.

+## Changelog
+- 2021-12-04 Added support for reauth and outdoor temperature sensor